 The education that takes place at Camp Shomria exists in many different forms.
 We believe that there is something to be learned all the time, and we are conscientious of how we run all of our activities--from sports in which all are encouraged to play, regardless of ability or skill, to discussions where a fundamental rule is to respect all points of view.
 To complement the healthy and active life we live at camp, we make sure that intellectual development is taking place as well.
 Our chanichimot (campers) tackle challenging issues and texts from an early age and become sophisticated thinkers over time--capable of independently planning activities as they eventually become counselors themselves.

-We strive to create an ecologically conscious and ethical culture through a curriculum that emphasizes sustainability, experiential learning, and an exploration of the environmental issues affecting the region surrounding the camp.
-We spend lots of time learning and practicing tzofiut (scouting) with the goal of instilling resourcefulness and a love of nature in our chanichimot.
-We have also built a functional farm that grows a plentiful amount of produce while hosting animals including chickens, goats, and sheep.
-Through daily engagement with the farm and the surrounding area, the youth learn how to grow food, how to survive in nature, and how we can work together to heal the Earth.
+We strive to create an ecologically conscious and ethical culture through a curriculum that emphasizes sustainability, experiential learning, and an exploration of the environmental issues affecting our Earth.
+We also have a functional farm that grows herbs and vegetables, and has eggs from our chickens.
+Through daily engagement with the farm and the surrounding area, our youth learn how to grow food and how we can work together to heal the Earth.
+Food from the farm is incorporated into the healthy meals served in our dining room.
+Energy from the solar panels on our dining hall supplies most of our electrical needs and contributes to the electrical grid during the off-season months.